 Pier to Pier Way

-The Pier to Pier Way is a new 13-mile cycle route linking Weston-super-Mare and Clevedon.
+The Pier to Pier Way is a 13-mile cycle route linking Weston-super-Mare and Clevedon.
 It is aimed at commuters, leisure users and tourists.
 It forms the central section of the North Somerset coastal towns cycle route, featuring quiet roads and traffic-free sections.
 It is suited to those experienced and confident in cycling on roads.
-For children, we would recommend they have passed Bikeability Level 3.
+Connecting roads will have variable and sometimes fast traffic.
+For children, we would therefore recommend they have passed Bikeability Level 3.

-With the Brean Down Way already completed, it means an attractive direct cycle route now connects Brean to Clevedon.
-In the future we hope to extend the route to Portishead joining existing routes to Bristol.
+Together with the Brean Down Way, this creates an attractive direct cycle route from Brean to Clevedon which is part of National Cycle Network Route (NCN) 33.
+In the future, we hope to extend the route to Portishead joining existing routes to Bristol.

 This has been funded by The European Agricultural Fund for Rural Development, Sustrans, National Highways, the Department for Transport and North Somerset Council.